shane-tomlinson/AFrame-JS/README.markdown

 there are adapters for jQuery, MooTools, and Prototype.
 Adapters for YUI, Ext, and possibly Dojo are planned as I get time.
 If there is an adapter that you need that is not written, code it up, make sure it passes the unit tests, and I will gladly accept submissions!

-To use AFrame without compilation, you can grab the current version in dist/aframe-current-XXX.js or dist/aframe-current-XXX.min.js where XXX is the adapter of your choice.

 Unit tests use the YUI Unit test library.
 These can be run by browsing to the tests directory and opening index.html

+### Using AFrameJS without compilation ###

+1. Grab the current version in [dist](https://github.com/stomlinson/AFrame-JS/tree/master/dist)/aframe-current-XXX.js or [dist](https://github.com/stomlinson/AFrame-JS/tree/master/dist)/aframe-current-XXX.min.js
+where XXX is the adapter of your choice.

+2. Create a script tag inside of your HTML document:

+    <script type="text/javascript" src="aframe-current-jquery.min.js"></script>

 ### To download and build the libraries and docs ###